FC Seoul faces sanctions after putting sex dolls in seats

-SEOUL, South Korea (AP) — A South Korean soccer club is facing penalties, including expulsion from its own stadium, for putting sex dolls in empty seats during a match last weekend.
+SEOUL, South Korea — A South Korean soccer club is facing penalties, including expulsion from its own stadium, for putting sex dolls in empty seats during a match last weekend.

 The K-League is one of the few soccer leagues operating during the coronavirus pandemic, with games being played in empty stadiums.